LjiljaMojso/IFood-app/README.md

 ## Inspiration
 Project inspired by my code bootcamp lecturer, for my java script final exam.
-We used https://developer.edamam.com/edamam-recipe-api for crate this app
+We used https://developer.edamam.com/edamam-recipe-api for creating this app